openreferral/hsds_example_profile/README.md

 }
 ```

-This simply adds a new property `last_inspected` which is of a type `string` (since JSON doesn't have a built in Date or DateTime type) but establishes that the value must be of the format `date`.
+This simply adds a new property `last_inspected` which is of a type `string` (since JSON doesn't have a built-in Date or DateTime type) but establishes that the value must be of the format `date`.
 Please consult the [Understanding JSON Schema](https://json-schema.org/understanding-json-schema/index.html) reference for more details on JSON Schema, if you want to add more complex properties such as those matching patterns, or entire objects.

 ### Make existing or new properties required